 |

-CLARIFICATION: This article is written in the spirit of my young self that did not know the differences in lens terms.
-The article should be titled,
+CLARIFICATION: At the time this article was written, my position was from the spirit of my young self that did not know the differences in lens terms.
+The

 “Pursuit of the Ultra-Wide Angle Lens” because that is what the